kibs-tech/kibs-tech.github.io/access-upgrade.md

 # Upgrading Microsoft Access

 It's not unusual for a business to still be using an Access database application that they first had developed 15-20 years ago.
-If they are still running it in e.g. Access 2003 or 2007 then they really should be thinking about upgrading it to 365.
+If they are still running it in an earlier version of Access eg 2003, 2007 then they really should be thinking about upgrading it to 365.

 ## Some reasons to upgrade